XY1111-boop/LghtAgent/README.md

 # LightAgent — Your Local AI Computer Butler

+---

+## ⚠️ Unified Notice (Please Read Carefully)

-**⚠️ Project Status: Incomplete, not fully functional, intended for academic discussion and code reference only.**
+- **Project Status**: Incomplete, not fully functional, intended for academic discussion and code reference only.
-**🔴 Important Notice: I downloaded the code from my own GitHub repository and found that many files are missing compared to my local original project.
-I have no idea why — possibly an upload mistake or accidental omission.
+- **Severely Missing Code**: I downloaded the code from my own GitHub repository and found that many files are missing compared to my local original project.
+I have no idea why (possibly an upload mistake).
 Therefore, anyone building upon this repository should expect to re‑implement a significant portion of the functionality from scratch.
-Please be aware.**
+Do not rely on this repository as a complete project.
+- **Not for Production**: This is a personal learning experiment with many unfixed bugs and potential security issues. **Do not use it in production or on critical systems.** The developer is not responsible for any data loss or system damage.
+- **Runtime Environment**: Fully offline, all inference runs locally on an old laptop (GTX960M 2GB).
+No network required, privacy preserved.
+- **Development Background**: The author is a middle school student with zero coding experience, assisted by AI conversations.
+Code quality is rough ("spaghetti code") – please be kind.
+- **Recommended Use**: Better suited as an **architecture reference**, **technical discussion** material, or **teaching resource**.
+Direct running or deployment is not advised.

+If you still wish to try, you do so at your own risk and should be prepared to re‑develop many parts.

 ---